di1/core/README.md

 ### Building

-*Note Windows Builds are Not Supported nor is there plans for a Windows build*
+*Note Riski is highly dependent on POSIX and Windows builds are not planned to be supported*

-Building the entire Riski framework including documentation requires a few packages.
+Building the entire Riski framework requires a few packages.
 Since Riski in intended to be rolling release there is no minimum version for packages.
 Instead make sure to always build with the latest dependencies.

-Before continuing make sure `npm`, `nodejs`, `clang`, `pdflatex` are installed.

-To build the entire framework first run the `scripts/install_libwebsockets.sh` then the `build.sh` file.
-Note that `build.sh` requires clang and will not work with gcc although manually building the server code with gcc is possible.
-All commits to this repository should be compiled with clang and not gcc.
+Building the entire Riski framework is as simple as running `sudo bash build.sh` The script will hault if a package needs to be installed and will not continue.

+### Feed Support
+Currently IEX tick data is supported by running

+`riski -pcap_feed FILE`

+And live oanda feed is supported by running.
+The live oanda feed currently only works with demo accounts.

+`riski -oanda API_KEY`

+### Implementing Analysis and Strategies through the C API

 ### Acknowledgements